Program Summary

 Additional Requirements:

-• Documentary works and or visuals from the creative project must be made available for submission to the online digital Archives, a joint collaboration between Colorado Creative Industries, Colorado State Archives, and History Colorado.
+- Documentary works and or visuals from the creative project must be made available for submission to the online digital Archives, a joint collaboration between Colorado Creative Industries, Colorado State Archives, and History Colorado.
+Applicants will be required to obtain release forms from individuals documented through their project and submit these release forms with their final report.

 Awards to individuals must be used solely as an artist and or individual fee/stipend for the grantee to carry out the specific project/activity.
 The cost of materials and supplies to carry out the project, as well as providing presentations, workshops, and research with tangible outcomes required by the project are allowable and considered part of the artist fee or stipend.

-The Folk and Traditional Arts Project Grant applications has a deadline of September 30, 2024.
-We recommend that you register in the Colorado Creative Industries Grant portal several weeks before the application deadline.
+The Folk and Traditional Arts Project Grant applications has a deadline of April 11, 2025.
+We recommend that you register in the OEDIT Grant portal several weeks before the application deadline.
 This will help you become familiar with the online grant system with plenty of time before the deadline.

 The application process is:

-3. Apply for the grant through the Colorado Creative Industries Grant portal.
+- Apply for the grant through the OEDIT Grant Portal.
 Log into your account or create a new account.
 Paste answers to the narrative questions.

 Application materials consist of: